 Post-monsoon, October to December, 15 degrees Celsius – 30 degrees Celsius

 Winter temperatures, January to March, go 10 to 25 degrees Celsius

-Overall, the best time to visit India is from early October to late March.
+Overall, the best season to visit India is from early October to late March.

-That is when the deserts and the cities are not too hot and this is also why most of traditional festivals are held during winter.
-Again it depends on where you are going in India, for instance Mount Abu in the Rajasthan state is recommended between March and May.
+That is when the deserts and the cities are not too hot and this is also why most of the traditional festivals are held during winter, making the best time to visit India weather-wise.
+Again it depends on where you are going in India, for instance, Mount Abu in the Rajasthan state is recommended between March and May.

 Kerala, one of the most visited states in India, has mild temperatures all year long, being the maximum 33 degrees and the minimum never going below 20 degrees.
 On a related note, during Kerala’s monsoon season the rainfalls have been recorded as 80% in the northern area and some 40-50% in the southern regions.

 India boasts 22 official languages and at least six recognized religions, and when it comes to the weather, they have pretty much the same variety.
 This is why it’s hard to pin down general figures for the whole country and also decide exactly when it’s the best time to visit India.

 When it gets to 45 degrees, it’s hot enough to start melting the surface asphalt on the roads of many parts of India, and if you are not used to it, it really is unbearable to engage in outdoor activities or stay out a day walking even in places like Delhi.

 What you need to keep in mind is not only the heat but also the strong humidity and poor public hygiene which is always a problem in India.
 The custom of urinating on the sides of roads and urban streets and the trash areas packed with all sort of mixed trash that stays exposed under the sun give the cities a pretty nasty smell.
 Summer sees a higher rate of patients hospitalized due to the contaminated water and poor hygienic conditions that can cause different infections.